-According to Freddie Mac, mortgage rates are now the lowest they've been in 55 weeks, which is helping today's active home buyers to extend their purchasing power; and which has put millions of U.S. homeowners "in the money" to do a home loan refinance.
+According to Freddie Mac, mortgage rates are near their lowest of all-time, which is helping today's active home buyers to extend their purchasing power; and, which has put millions of U.S. homeowners "in the money" to do a home loan refinance.

 Meanwhile, for homeowners who can manage the payments, it's the 15-year fixed-rate mortgage which has emerged as the best "deal" in home loans.

-15-year mortgage rates currently beat 30-year rates by 69 basis points (0.69%) which leads t a mortgage interest cost savings of sixty-three percent over the life of a loan.
+15-year mortgage rates currently beat 30-year rates by 70 basis points (0.70%), which generates a mortgage interest cost savings of sixty-three percent over the life of a loan.

-When you use a 15-year mortgage to finance your home, despite the higher monthly mortgage payment, as a homeowner, you save big money as compared to financing your home with a comparable 20-year or 30-year fixed-rate loans.
+When you use a 15-year mortgage to finance your home, despite the higher monthly mortgage payment, you save big money as compared to financing your home with a comparable 20-year or 30-year fixed-rate loans.